 The California Real Estate Commissioner just issued the following warning letter to all California real estate professionals, especially those who are conducting property management businesses.
-Be forewarned, and do give me a call if the BRE has targeted you.
+Be forewarned, and do give me a call if the DRE has targeted you.

 Disciplinary Warning to Real Estate Salespersons Who Act, Conduct Themselves, and/or Advertise as “Independent” Real Estate Professionals — and a Simultaneous Caution to Brokers Who Allow or Support Such Practices

 By Wayne S. Bell, California Real Estate Commissioner

 The California Bureau of Real Estate has taken notice of – and will take appropriate disciplinary action against — the unlawful practice(s) of some real estate salespersons who act, conduct themselves, and advertise as “independent” real estate professionals.